Honor Our Veterans During Veterans Day 2019 in Saratoga Springs

 The New York State Military Museum is another great outlet to learn more about the history of Saratoga and celebrate our veterans.
 The mission of the museum is to preserve and share the historic records of New York State's military forces and veterans.

 The museum is divided into two sections: the museum and the library/archives holdings.
-Located right in Saratoga on Lake Avenue, admission to the Military Museum is free, and it is open Tuesday through Saturday from 10am to 4pm.
+Located right in Saratoga on Lake Avenue, admission to the Military Museum is free.

 The Saratoga Monument